microsoft/reality-augmentation-using-cognitive-services/README.md

    - Save the installer executable to your `Downloads` folder and double click it
    - Click **Next**, accept the terms of service, click **Next**, click **Next**, select the download folder, click **Next**, and click **Finish**

-You also need to have available some cloud services.
+You will also need to some cloud services.

 1. Microsoft Azure Resource Group
    - Navigate to [Azure Portal](https://ms.portal.azure.com)